PedestrianDynamics/jupedsim/docs/pages/jupedsim/jupedsim_install_executables.md

 ![OSX: Install jpscore 3]({{ site.baseurl }}/images/osx/jpscore3.png)

-Copy the `bin`-directory and the sample files to some directory, where you have right permissions, e.g. Desktop and run `jpscore` as follows
+{%include important.html content="Before starting a simulation make sure to copy the `bin`-directory as well as the directory of jpscore_samples to a directory, where you have write permissions, e.g. Desktop."%}

+Finally, run `jpscore` as follows

 ```bash
 ./jpscore jpscore_samples/bottleneck_ini.xml
 ```

 ### Open jpsvis